funderburkjim/elispsanskrit/pysanskritv1/dhaval/function/readme.md

 # AkusmIya and AgarvIya

+These files are extracted from function.php.
+php extract.php AkusmIya function.php
+php extract.php AgarvIya function.php

-These files are from Dhaval.
-Each is a list of roots (spelled *with* anubandha).
+Each is a list of roots (spelled
+*with* anubandha).
 The significance is that these are class 10 roots which take *only atmanepada* endings  (in contrast to the general case where class 10 roots are ubhayapada).